DOT Medical Exam

 • A DOT medical exam is a comprehensive physical examination performed by a certified physician.

-• It includes checks of vision, hearing, and blood pressure as well as tests for drugs and alcohol use.
+• It includes checks of vision, hearing, and blood pressure, as well as tests for drug and alcohol use.

-• Additionally, the physician may conduct an assessment of the driver's overall mental health to ensure that they are fit to operate a commercial vehicle safely.
+• Additionally, the physician may assess the driver's overall mental health to ensure they can operate a commercial vehicle safely.

-• The results of the physical exam must be recorded in accordance with Federal Motor Carrier Safety Administration (FMCSA) regulations before the driver can receive their medical certification.
+• The physical exam results must be recorded per Federal Motor Carrier Safety Administration (FMCSA) regulations before the driver can receive their medical certification.

 • Drivers must complete this medical exam every two years or more often if indicated by their specific health conditions.
 Failure to pass this examination will result in suspension or revocation of the necessary certification.